eimex-exchange/blog/mobile_early_access/README.md

 Early access is now available to our mobile app for iOS and Android users.
+If you would like early access please raise a request at [support@eirex.com](mailto:support@eirex.com).
+Deposits and withdrawals are accepted for Bitcoin, Ethereumm, Polkadot, Litecoin, Bitcoin Cash, Tether, USD Coin, Binance Coin, amongst many more.

 ![Mobile](https://raw.githubusercontent.com/eirex-exchange/blog/master/mobile_early_access/android_banner_light.png)